ThanhBuiKhacNhat/QueenLess_ML/README.md

 ### Run the project

-Note: You should change the **SIGNATURE** variable in the file `RUNME.py` before running it.
-The **SIGNATURE** is the name of the folder containing csv files that are extracted from audios and the results of your experiment.

 ```bash
 python3 RUNME.py
 ```

 Or you can also click the 'run' button in your IDE.

+Note:
+- You should change the **SIGNATURE** variable in the file `RUNME.py` before running it.
+The **SIGNATURE** is the name of the folder containing csv files that are extracted from audios and the results of your experiment.
+- Beside the **SIGNATURE**, there are many environment constants for runtime that you need to specify in the file `RUNME.py`.
+You can read the comments in the file to understand the meaning of each constant.
-Note: If you want to run the project with the 'run' button, you should specify the environment in your IDE to the virtual environment you have just created.
+- If you want to run the project with the 'run' button, you should specify the environment in your IDE to the virtual environment you have just created.

 ### Update the new version